double-great/listen/_drafts/how-to-record.md

 2. Press <kbd>⌘</kbd> + <kbd>F5</kbd> to start VoiceOver
 3. Use VoiceOver to navigate
 4. When finished, stop the recording in Audacity
+5. Press <kbd>⌘</kbd> + <kbd>F5</kbd> to stop VoiceOver

 ### Record NVDA and JAWS on macOS

 1. Open VirtualBox and launch Windows
-2. Install NVDA (free) and JAWS (40-minute demo mode) in Windows
+2. [Install NVDA](https://www.nvaccess.org/download/) (free) and [install JAWS](https://www.freedomscientific.com/products/software/jaws/) (40-minute demo mode) in Windows
-3. Open NVDA or JAWS in Windows and Audacity on macOS
+3. Open NVDA or JAWS in Windows
+4. Open Audacity on macOS
-4. Confirm audio output from NVDA or JAWS is reflected in Audacity
+5. Confirm audio output from NVDA or JAWS is reflected in Audacity
-5. Record the audio as you navigate
+6. Record the audio as you navigate

 ### Record VoiceOver on iOS